draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 - Same as above for `cassandra`

+`--use-import-v2`

+- This flag will use the new import logic, which will import the values from the cluster and then generate the manifests based on the imported values.
+Defaults to `false`, which means the old import logic will be used, unless the `--use-import-v2` flag is provided.
+Import V2 is supported starting from version 6.6.0, and is expected to become the default in the future.

 ## Command: `update-license`

 Added November 2022, this is a new command.

+** WARNING: THIS FEATURE requires `kubectl` to be at least version `1.20.0` **

 This command performs the minimal changes and restarts to apply a new license.
 Based on [this page](https://docs.sysdig.com/en/docs/administration/on-premises-deployments/upgrade-an-on-premises-license/)